Scott Walker of the Walker Brothers dies at age 76.

 As a solo artist, Walker released a number of well-received albums, and joined the Walker Brothers for a final album together in the 1980s.
 He also produced numerous albums for other artists and was seen as an influential figure in the music world.

-The record company says he is survived by partner Beverly, daughter Lee and granddaughter Emmi-Lee.
+The record company says Walker is survived by partner Beverly, daughter Lee and granddaughter Emmi-Lee.